-Sandi Moynihan is an award-winning journalist, videographer and photographer located in Washington, D.C.
+Sandi Moynihan is an award-winning MULTIMEDIA STORYTELLER, COMMUNICATION STRATEGIST, FITNESS PHOTOGRAPHER and Yoga Teacher located in Washington, D.C.

-Sandi is currently working as a senior content strategy manager for the USO, although she continues to regularly accept freelance work, particularly from small businesses and entrepreneurs in the DC area.
+Sandi is currently working full-time as a senior content strategy manager for the USO, although she continues to regularly accept freelance work.
+She is also a registered yoga teacher (RTY-200) and regularly teaches in the DC area.

-Sandi’s work has been featured by the Washington Post, People Magazine, NBA TV's Beyond the Paint, the Creative Lab @ McClatchy, lululemon Washington DC, Special Olympics, the USO, The Nature Conservancy and many, many other publications and clients.
+Sandi’s multimedia work has been featured by the Washington Post, People Magazine, NBA TV's Beyond the Paint, the Creative Lab @ McClatchy, lululemon Washington DC, Love & Carrots, Special Olympics, VIDA fitness, Athleta DC, Spright, The Nature Conservancy and many, many other publications and clients.

 Although Sandi has been working as a multimedia storyteller since 2011, she began her formal career at the Washington Post in 2013, where she ran weekend video coverage.
 There, she, along with Brad Horn, Sohail Al-Jamea and Tara Bahrampour, won a 2015 Edward R. Murrow Award in the Feature Reporting - Large Online News Organization category for their 2014 video about Romanian orphans.
 For the same story, Sandi, along with Brad and Sohail, won second place in the documentary category of the White House News Photographers Association 2015 Eyes of History: Multimedia Contest.

-In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today.
-In 2017, Sandi won platinum and gold AVA Digital Awards, as well as an honorable mention, for her storytelling work at the USO.
-In 2014, Sandi also won platinum and gold MARCOM awards for two of her first USO.org stories.
+In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today filming branded videos, taking photographs and developing content strategies.
+In 2014, Sandi won platinum and gold MARCOM awards for two of her first USO.org stories and in 2017, she won platinum and gold AVA Digital Awards, as well as an honorable mention, for subsequent USO work.

 Sandi has a deep passion for education and is a proud alumna of St. Agnes Academy, The George Washington University School of Media and Public Affairs and Georgetown University's School of Continuing Studies.